Felix Ojo

 Scouting Report

-Felix Ojo is an elite, five-star offensive tackle prospect with a rare combination of an immense frame, exceptional functional athleticism, and a punishing mentality on the field.
-[2, 3, 5] As one of the top overall players in the 2026 class, he projects as a cornerstone, multi-year starter at a high-major program with a significant NFL ceiling.
-[2]
+Felix Ojo is an elite, high-upside offensive tackle prospect with a rare combination of length, functional athleticism, and raw power.
+A consensus five-star recruit and one of the top overall players in the 2026 class, he possesses the foundational physical traits of a future multi-year Power Four starter and potential early-round NFL Draft candidate.

 Physical Profile